julzaza/wildwitchherbs/_posts/2026-01-20-visionary-trance-plants-balkan-magic.md

 ## Additional Visionary & Psychoactive Flora of the Balkan Region

 The ethnobotanical record of the Balkans — especially the area of the former Yugoslavia — includes several plants and fungi historically associated with trance, hallucinogenic, or spirit‑related states.
 These species were often understood through *folk logic, ritual use, and symbolic association*, not casual recreational use.
-Many appear in regional oral traditions, herb lore, postage stamps, and ethnobotanical discussion, suggesting deep cultural familiarity with their presence and effects:contentReference[oaicite:0]{index=0}.
+Many appear in regional oral traditions, herb lore, postage stamps, and ethnobotanical discussion, suggesting deep cultural familiarity with their presence and effects.

 ### **Amanita muscaria (Fly Agaric Mushroom)**

 A striking, red‑capped mushroom found in temperate woodlands across the Balkans and beyond.
 In pre‑Slavic and early Slavic folklore, *Amanita muscaria* was considered a plant linked to the spirit realm and seasonal rites, particularly around solstices.
-While written records are limited, ethnobotanical reviews note its symbolic presence and hallucinogenic properties caused by ibotenic acid and muscimol — making it part of historic trance lore in Eurasian traditions:contentReference[oaicite:1]{index=1}.
+While written records are limited, ethnobotanical reviews note its symbolic presence and hallucinogenic properties caused by ibotenic acid and muscimol — making it part of historic trance lore in Eurasian traditions:contentReference.

 > **Folk context:** Believed to open the way to spirits or ancestral guidance in threshold moments, such as seasonal transitions.
 Not widely used recreationally, but recognized in folk symbolism and ritual imagination.